linlet1173/FaceTrack360/README.md

 - Uses MediaPipe FaceMesh with refined landmarks for improved iris and lip detection
 - Gaze and eye/mouth state are estimated heuristically and may vary based on pose and resolution.
 - Labels dynamically positioned to avoid overlap on the side of the frame
+- The auto created output recordings folder cannot be uploaded due to larger file size.

 ## License
 This project is open-source and free to use for academic or research purposes.
 License: MIT